 There are few teaching materials on the practical details on how to run studies, which this tutorial starts to address.
 So, this tutorial covers an established but not well documented or often formally taught common technique.
-The tutorial and related book will show that there are important aspects of this technique, and we would argue that without training these aspects are not well known to researchers outside of psychology, and put the resulting researchers and research done by those not trained at risk for failure, interpretable results, or incorrect results.
+The tutorial and related book show that there are important aspects of this technique.
+We would argue that without training, these aspects are not well known to researchers outside of psychology, and the lack of this knowledge puts the resulting researchers and research done by those not trained at risk for failure, interpretable results, or incorrect results.